Last night was the third one spent on playing around with X in a

 X was crashing when the (only|last) client was exiting, and that

 wasn’t normal.
-Thankfully the bug was reproducible outside d-i
+Thankfully the bug was reproducible outside d-i and

 Julien